-3.10 When determining whether or not new discount schemes should generally be available, HS1 Ltd will consider the availability of spare capacity on HS1.
-Where HS1 has been declared to be ‘congested’ (under Regulation 26 of the Rail Regulations 2016), it is expected that new discount schemes will not be available, although HS1 Ltd may wish to restrict the availability of new discount schemes before HS1 becomes fully utilised.
-In general, if HS1 is considered to be ‘considerably under-utilised’, as referenced in the Rail Regulations 2016, HS1 Ltd would expect to offer new discount schemes.
+3.10 When determining whether or not new discount schemes should generally be available, LSPH will consider the availability of spare capacity on HS1.
+Where HS1 has been declared to be ‘congested’ (under Regulation 26 of the Rail Regulations 2016), it is expected that new discount schemes will not be available, although LSPH may wish to restrict the availability of new discount schemes before HS1 becomes fully utilised.
+In general, if HS1 is considered to be ‘considerably under-utilised’, as referenced in the Rail Regulations 2016, LSPH would expect to offer new discount schemes.

 3.11 While in principle, HS1 has the capability for 20 international rail services or 16 domestic rail services per hour in each direction, in practice capacity on HS1 is more limited than this because of the mix of services, in terms of operating speeds and stopping patterns, or constraints on other railway infrastructure networks.
-Whether or not HS1 is considerably under-utilised will therefore be determined by HS1 Ltd by assessing:
+Whether or not HS1 is considerably under-utilised will therefore be determined by LSPH by assessing:

 The proportion of capacity currently being utilised;